Bead Glossary A to J

 BRONZITE

 A brown gemstone of the pyroxene mineral family.
-The iron like substance creates a metallic bronze like sheen on the surface of the gemstone.
-Read more in our Gemstones & Minerals Glossary
+This iron like substance creates a metallic bronze like sheen on the surface of the gemstone.
+Read more in our Gemstones & Minerals Glossary.

 Above is an example of Bronzite.